• Taste: sweet, woody & fruity • Aroma: red dates & tobacco • Mouthfeel: thick & smooth

 What Is Cha Qi?

 Qi in Chinese is the life force behind all things.
-It is energy and breath.
-It is everyone and everything.

 Indeed, it is an exceptional quality, found almost exclusively in aged pu-erh.
 According to Traditional Chinese Medicine, it's of utmost benefit.
 It relaxes our muscles and warms our bodies.
 Furthermore, it gives us a light and airy feeling.
 Gradually, the mind becomes relaxed with an overall sense of well-being.